 The original recipe calls for Sweet Baby Ray's barbecue sauce, which I love but can no longer tolerate.
 Therefore, I wrote this recipe for low FODMAP BBQ Sauce specifically for this pulled pork recipe.
 It is sweet and tangy and complements the pork so well.
-You can potentially use bottled, store-bought low FODMAP BBQ sauces instead (about 28-32 ounces should do it), but I haven't tested it this recipe with a bottled BBQ sauce (other than Sweet Baby Ray's, ages ago) and cannot predict that you will not get a burn error (dun, dun DUN!) as some BBQ sauces are thicker/starchier than others, and I can't predict how this recipe will work with other sauces.
+You can potentially use bottled, store-bought low FODMAP BBQ sauces instead (about 4 cups or 32 ounces should do it), but some BBQ sauces are thicker/starchier than others, and I can't predict how this recipe will work with other sauces.
 If the sauce you end up using is particularly thick, you can always add more water to the pot to try to prevent the dreaded burn error (dun, dun DUN!).

 Serving Options: Low FODMAP & Paleo

-As I eat gluten-free grains now and then, I eat my pulled pork on a gluten-free bun like the one pictured below; however, if you want a straight-up Paleo and low FODMAP option, I suggest serving it on buns made with slices of russet potatoes and having BBQ pulled pork sliders, which could be a fun appetizer or dinner option.
-Serving this pulled pork on a baked potato is another Paleo option.
-Or, you could make a pulled pork lettuce wrap and use green leaf or butter lettuce like a tortilla.
+As I eat gluten-free grains now and then, I eat my low FODMAP pulled pork on a gluten-free bun like the one pictured below; however, if you want a straight-up Paleo and low FODMAP option, I suggest serving it on buns made with slices of russet potatoes and having BBQ pulled pork sliders, which could be a fun appetizer or dinner option.
+Serving this low FODMAP pulled pork on a baked potato is another Paleo option.
+Or, you could make a low FODMAP pulled pork lettuce wrap and use green leaf or butter lettuce like a tortilla.
 If you're not concerned with FODMAPs, I've heard that pulled pork is pretty yummy on a baked sweet potato.Print